anukaar/anukaar/README.md

-👋 Hi, I’m Anu, an IT-student at Centria. <br>
+👋 Hi!
+I’m Anu, an IT-student at Centria. <br>
 👀 I’m interested in coding and data engineering. <br>
 🌱 I’m currently learning software testing, mobile programming with Kotlin and cloud operations with AWS and Azure. <br>